sumantapakira/big-query-google-trends/readme.md

 print(f"Successfully created {len(created_views)} out of {len(dashboard_views)} dashboard views")
 ```
-validate dashboard functionality and provide immediate visibility into the quality and content of created views through systematic data sampling.

 Purpose: This code serves as both a quality assurance check and a user preview mechanism, ensuring that each dashboard view works correctly and giving stakeholders immediate insight into the data they can expect to see.